mohit2530/LawnSprinklerSystem/documentation.md

 2. Sprinkler is adjusted to run at 6 am in the morning.
 If rain is not detected within the following day, the sprinkler should start for a time span of 9.12 minutes.
 This occurs everyday provided the conditions are met.

 3. Will update features as / if they are requested.

+## Release 2.00.01

+1. Minor bug fixes and updates.

+2. Ability to send email services to users that are set up.

+3. Clear redundant information texts every month on the 15th.